vigji/cainjb/pages/page_45.md

 **Annotated text**:
 `It was when that half Pole, half Frenchman, and usually up the first half, that self-styled drunken mongrel and lazy waster, got normally out of bed.` Another quote from the Typhoon. "half  Pole,  half  Frenchman, drunken  mongrel, lazy waster, and the rest of it — ". [text](https://archive.org/stream/typhoonlengyel00lengiala/typhoonlengyel00lengiala_djvu.txt).
 See [page 07](pages/page_07.md).

 `I remembered that when Hélène told him of her attachment he gave up brandy.
 And took to absinthe.
 It was one of the times that he had an absinthe.
-They said that it made the heart grow fonder.` Another reference to the Typhon: "HELENE.
+They said that it made the heart grow fonder.` Another reference to the Typhoon: "HELENE.
 He  gave  up  brandy — and  took  to bsinthe. "

 `What had I actually seen?`